Virtual Recreation - Parks & Recreation

 - Take a walk, bike or run around your neighborhood - make it fun and engaging!

 - Go hiking!
-The Stough Canyon and Wildwood Canyon trails have re-opened - please plan ahead and follow safety protocols, or explore a neighboring trail.
+The Stough Canyon and Wildwood Canyon trails are open or explore a neighboring trail.

-- Play Pickleball at Maxam Park or at George Izay Park.
+- Play Pickleball at Larry L. Maxam Park, Burbank Tennis Center, or at George Izay Park.

 - Play tennis at Burbank Tennis Center or one of our park tennis courts.